 "Courts require full disclosure of income, assets, and debt," according to Susan Carlisle, a forensic certified public accountant specializing in family law and taxes in Los Angeles.
-Full disclosure means all of your financial information must be up to date, complete and truthful.
-So, to get ready for court, Carlisle advises people to:
+Full disclosure means all of your financial information must be up to date, complete, and truthful.
+Carlisle advises that people facing divorce:

-- Get copies of bank statements, tax returns, loan documents, and other financial paperwork; and
+- Get copies of bank statements, tax returns, loan documents, and other financial paperwork.

 - Gather documents related to real estate, and note who is on the title to each property.

-Remember to communicate honestly and openly with your accountant during your divorce.
+Communicate honestly and openly with your accountant during your divorce.
 If you and your spouse already have an accountant who prepares your tax returns, your accountant will have a conflict of interest when it comes to providing both of you with advice.
-Just as each spouse hires his or her own attorney, having separate accountants frees the accountant from having any possible conflicts of interest in providing you with professional advice.
+Just as each spouse hires their own attorney, having separate accountants frees the accountant from having any possible conflict in providing you with professional advice.

-While you are not immediately taxed when the property is transferred between you and your spouse, whoever sells the property will incur taxes.
+Although you're not immediately taxed when the property is transferred between you and your spouse, whoever sells the property might incur taxes.

-If and when the house is sold, the person selling the house may be able to exclude up to $250,000 in gains if the person has owned and lived in the house for at least two years in the five-year period leading up to the date of sale.
+If and when the house is sold, the spouse selling it might be able to exclude up to $250,000 in capital gains if they owned and lived there for at least two years in the five-year period leading up to the date of sale.
 This $250,000 exclusion is for each owner of the house.
-Any gains above that would be taxable.
-So the divorcing couple will want to look at the potential capital gains on the house.
+Any gains beyond that would be taxable.

-Suppose both spouses own the house, and the house has potential unrealized gains of $400,000, which is calculated by taking the house's current appraisal value and subtracting it from the original purchase cost.
-If the house is transferred to one spouse and the other spouse is removed from the title, then the owner of the house will be sitting on $150,000 of potential taxable gains ($400,000 minus $250,000 exclusion for one owner).
+Suppose both spouses own the house, which has potential unrealized gains of $400,000, which is calculated by taking the house's current appraisal value and subtracting it from the original purchase cost.
+Suppose the house is transferred to one spouse, and the other spouse is removed from the title.
+In that case, the owner of the house will be sitting on $150,000 of potential taxable gains—$400,000 in total gains less the $250,000 exclusion for one owner.

-Retirement plans: While there's no tax when transferring assets in a retirement plan, the tax will be due when funds are distributed from the retirement plan.
+There's no tax when transferring assets in a retirement plan, but tax will be due when funds are distributed from the plan.

 Tax Planning Issues for Financial Support

 This issue is far more clear-cut.
 Child support is "never taxable, never deductible," Carlisle says.
 Neither is it taxable income to the parent receiving it.

 Planning for Social Security Benefits

-Divorced persons may be eligible to receive Social Security benefits based on the former spouse's income.
-The Social Security Administration says there are five criteria to meet:
+Divorced persons can be eligible to receive Social Security benefits based on their former spouse's income if they meet five criteria.

-- Your marriage lasted 10 years or longer;
+- The marriage must have lasted 10 years or longer.

-- Your ex-spouse is age 62 or older;
+- They must be age 62 or older.

-- The benefit that your ex-spouse is entitled to receive based on his or her own work is less than the benefit he or she would receive based on your work; and
+- The benefit that they are entitled to receive based on their own work is less than the benefit they would receive based on their former spouse's work.

-- You are entitled to Social Security retirement or disability benefits.
-(Source: SSA.gov, Benefits For Your Divorced Spouse)
+- Their former spouse is entitled to Social Security retirement or disability benefits.

 This presents a planning opportunity.
-Couples may want to delay finalizing their divorce so that they are married at least ten years so that one spouse will qualify for the Social Security benefits.
-Upon qualifying for retirement or disability benefits, the divorced person "gets their own Social Security benefits or half of ex-spouse's benefits, whichever is higher," Carlisle notes, furthermore receiving benefits as a divorced person "doesn't affect the other person's benefits," she adds.
+Couples might want to delay finalizing their divorce so that they're married for at least 10 years.
+The divorced person "gets their own Social Security benefits or half of their ex-spouse's benefits, whichever is higher," Carlisle notes, and this doesn't affect the other spouse's benefits.

-Generally, whichever person has custody of a child for more than half the year will be eligible to claim the child as a dependent.
-That's because the residency test (one of four criteria to claim a qualifying child as a dependent) requires that the child reside in the same home for more than half the year as the person claiming the child.
-This is especially important if a person wants to be eligible for the Head of Household filing status, as that status also requires that a qualifying person (a closely related dependent) reside with the person for more than half the year.
-If the child resides exactly 50% of the time with each parent, neither parent will qualify to claim the dependent or for Head of Household.
-"The workaround," Carlisle says is for the child to reside with one parent "at least 51% of the time."
+Generally, the parent who has custody of a child for more than half the year will be eligible to claim them as a dependent.
+That's because one of four criteria to claim a qualifying child as a dependent requires that the child resides for more than half the year in the same home with the person claiming them.
+If the child resides exactly 50% of the time with each parent, the right to claim them goes to the parent with the higher adjusted gross income (AGI).

-If you do agree to release the child's personal exemption, be sure to abide by your agreement.
-Carlisle's Rule #1 comes into play here as well: "Don't invite IRS to the party."
-If for some reason both parents decide to claim the same child as a dependent, the IRS will get involved to try to figure out which parent is truly eligible.
+If you agree to release the child's exemption, be sure to abide by your agreement.
+If both parents try to claim the same child as a dependent, the IRS will get involved to try to figure out which parent is truly eligible.
 You can avoid such IRS scrutiny by sticking to your agreed-upon arrangement for claiming dependents.